Ford says the 2020 Mustang Shelby GT500 is its most powerful car ever

 Ford has a complicated but fruitful relationship with the Las Vegas-based Shelby American company.
 Shelby Mustangs were originally made by Shelby using Mustangs supplied by Ford as a starting point.
 Shelby still does these sort of performance conversions.

-In fact, there are already Shelby Mustangs, such as the Shelby-produced Super Snake, with more than 700 horsepower.
+In fact, there are already Shelby Mustangs, such as the Shelby-produced Super Snake, with more horsepower.
 This one, though, will be the most powerful ever produced by Ford itself.